Electricity policy of Ontario: Conservation and demand-side management initiatives in Ontario

 Demand-Side Management (DSM) consists of the implementation of different policies and measures that serve to influence the demand for a product.
 When talking about electricity, it is often referred to as Conservation and Demand Management (C&DM or CDM), as it aims to reduce electricity demand, either by using more efficient technologies or by changing wasteful habits.
 C&DM also addresses reductions in peak demand via Demand Response (DR) programs.
 Demand Response does not lower total electricity demand; rather, it shifts demand out of the peak times.

 Economically rational and technically feasible conservation is considered by some to be the cheapest, cleanest way to bridge the gap between supply and demand.
 For example, load reductions are vital in achieving the goal of shutting down Ontario's coal plants and in avoiding imports of US coal-fired power, which entails important health and environmental benefits.
 Moreover, the implementation of aggressive C&DM mechanisms would lower consumers' bills while increasing the province's energy productivity.
 Ontario's economy currently reflects relatively low electricity productivity levels, measured as GDP per electricity use.
 The state of New York has an electricity productivity rate that is 2.3 times higher than that of Ontario.
 C&DM programs are also advantageous in that they can be implemented within limited time horizons and budgets relative to the huge lead times and financial risks involved in the installation of new generation plants.

-It is also important to adapt and use the successful C&DM policies of other jurisdictions.
-Moreover, it is vital to develop and use energy efficiency models to accurately estimate energy efficiency potential, to determine the most effective conservation policies, and to set the maximum priority for energy efficiency and conservation.